 The Ascend has charted this course with other technologies over the last 20 years.
 We help clients establish a center of excellence (COE) around process, digital enablement and transformation, data management, and analytics to support scale and ensure clients realize the multiplier of productivity.
 As clients step into these new technologies, they quickly realize the need to shore up older (less agile) infrastructure and systems.
 A large portion of or projects involve developing roadmaps and guiding solution design to help clients prepare their systems, technologies, data, analytics, and processes so they can properly leverage these technologies.
 We also guide leadership to build buy-in with their employees and work closely with IT teams since the digital workforce is an inclusive model that (when done properly) helps cross barriers, foster engagement, and drives significant productivity improvements.

 Ascend is advancing RPA/AI pilots with our clients in enabling an end-to-end business architecture approach to process automation, introducing automated bots where necessary, inserting advanced intelligence (AI/ML) engines in the automated processes, and predictive analytical models to detect, infer, and make smart recommendations.
-We have employed such concepts in aerospace, logistics and supply chain, consumer B2B/B2C, financial and media industries’ use cases.
+We have employed such concepts in healthcare, life sciences/pharma, aerospace, logistics and supply chain, consumer B2B/B2C, financial and media industries’ use cases.

 Ascend also is adept in advancing such innovation ideas to the C-Suite, building the relevant business case and enabling provable pilots that demonstrates success with high value, balancing costs and risks.
 As part of the Accelo MethodologyTM toolkit, we often perform a Total Economic Impact (TEI) forecast analysis up front so your innovation trials can be purpose-built, designed to fail-fast (if that happens), course-correct in an agile iterative fashion.
 Learn more at Digital Transformation Solutions (DTS) practice